solidi/writing/writing-ideas.md

     - Clean Code
     - XP Explained
 1. Starting a new engineering role
+    - Impact
+    - Take a job you can fail at
     - Guiding principle is building trust and awareness
+        - Reach out to people and get to know them
+            - People prcess, product
+        - Find an onboard partner and work together
+        - Non-purposeful communication is important
+        - Recognize the help, appreciate it with a thank you
     - Add value everyday
         - Ask questions
         - Listen to those that have a problem and attempt to solve it
         - Communicate intentions
-        - Recognize the help, appreciate it with a thank you
-    - Reach out to people and get to know them
-        - People prcess, product
         - Understand the why behind the work you do
+        - Redraw things (learn by tracing)
+        - Meet with your manager and discuss expectations
+        - Don't know a technology?
+Learn by watching
+        - Every acronym is a chance to learn
+        - Spend time learning the product asynchronously
     - Organize
         - Structured knowledge learning
             - Powerpoints (4 w's 1 h)